nathan-limjw/remote-work-health-analysis/README.md

 ## Executive Summary

-Our analysis found that mental health outcomes improved significantly, with a 24.97% improvement in mental health outcomes when transitioning from onsite to remote work while physical health concerns remained largely unchanged.
+Our analysis found that mental health outcomes improved significantly, with a 24.97% improvement when transitioning from onsite to remote work while physical health concerns remained largely unchanged.
 However, remote work has also been shown to be associated with higher instances of severe burnout, social isolation and poor work-life balance, especially with long working hours.
 These findings show that although remote work offers real benefits, its effectiveness also largely depends on how companies support employees ergonomically, psychologically and socially.
 The following sections will explore these trends in detail, supported by dashboard visualisations and actionable recommendations.

 Below is an overview of the Tableau Dashboard and more examples are included throughout this report.
 The entire interactive dashboard can be viewed [here](./dashboards/remote_work_dashboard.twb)